hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 ![](img/GitSynch/20.png)

-You will only see the directories in which you have created Cloud Code for.
+You'll only see the directories in which you have created Cloud Code.
 For example, if you only have code for *Events*, *User Messages*, and *Modules*, you'll only be able to see those directories in your export.

-In each directory where Cloud Code exists, you will see a JavaScript (.js) file for every Cloud Code Event, Message, or Module:
+In each directory where Cloud Code exists, you'll see a JavaScript (.js) file for every Cloud Code Event, Message, or Module:

 ![](img/GitSynch/21.png)